 Freight-intensive industries are those that are major producers and/or consumers of goods in the CORE MPO region, or industries that provide either storage or carry services for freight production and freight attractions in the region.
-Historically, the region has been very successful in attracting freightintensive industries in the Transportation and Warehousing sector.
-There has been significant development of warehouses, distribution centers, and other logisticsfocused firms near the Port of Savannah.
-The region also has historically performed well in attracting industries in transportation equipment manufacturing (i.e., aerospace), chemical manufacturing, paper manufacturing, and forestry and logging.
-Recently, the region has experienced additional success in the manufacturing sector as the Hyundai Motor Company currently is developing a major assembly plant in the region.
-The development of the plant in the CORE MPO region already has begun to attract automotive parts suppliers who will consume some of the available land, which is a departure from warehousing/distribution center development which has historically been most prevalent in the region.
+Historically, the region has been very successful in attracting freight-intensive industries in the Transportation and Warehousing sector.
+There has been significant development of warehouses, distribution centers, and other logistics-focused firms near the Port of Savannah.
+The region has also historically performed well in attracting industries in transportation equipment manufacturing (i.e., aerospace), chemical manufacturing, paper manufacturing, and forestry and logging.
+Recently, the region has experienced additional success in the manufacturing sector as the Hyundai Motor Company is currently developing a major assembly plant in the region.
+The development of the plant in the CORE MPO region has already begun to attract automotive parts suppliers who will consume some of the available land, which is a departure from warehousing/distribution center development which has historically been most prevalent in the region.